Nkaka23dev/dotnet-apps/README.md

 Simplifies dependency management in .NET projects

 - Blazor:
 For building web UIs, single-page application

+### about collections

+Use IEnumerable<T> for looping

+Use ICollection<T> if you need .Count

+Use IList<T> if you need indexing like [i]

+Use List<T> only if you're creating/modifying a list